MRajczyk/SmokePalMicrocontrollers/README.md

 ﻿# SmokePal Microcontrollers Source Code
 Part of my Engineering thesis.
-Subfolder "9 new sensors" contains final source code used in my project.
+Subfolder 10 save broker ip from form to eeprom" contains final source code used in my project.

 ## USAGE
 To run code you will need Arduino IDE. <br>